| Title: | Create Tables for Reporting Clinical Trials |

 Passed to |

-: A list with two elemtents called 'statistics_result'
+'Raw': A list with two elemtents called 'statistics_result' and 'tests_result', that

 contain all results of the descriptve statistics and the hypothesis tests.